Company: Dedication to Education

-We maintain close partnerships with each of our client institutions so that we can continue to respond to their needs today and into the future.
-Feedback from our clients drives our product roadmap; we schedule two major releases per year to ensure our feature set stays up-to-date with the needs of our institutions.
+We maintain close partnerships with our clients so that we can best respond to their needs.
+Feedback from our customers is an integral part of building the Warpwire roadmap; we schedule two major releases per year to ensure our feature set stays up-to-date with their institutional requirements.

-We have spent time in the educational technology community, building solutions for, and interacting closely with partners over the last decade.
-The work in this community is authentic and genuine – solving problems for people in higher education furthers our society's well-being.
-We have a passion for creating technology solutions in this space because it can impact our collective future, and the future of learning itself.
+Our vision is to make it easy for educators to deliver knowledge.
+We've spent the last fifteen years working with the education technology community, building solutions for and collaborating closely with innovative partners in the field.
+The work in this community is authentic and genuine.
+We have a passion for creating technology solutions for learning because it impacts our collective future, and the future of education itself.

-"I think our unique approach is in the way we create our software.
-To remove the technological barrier and make it easy to share and deliver content to students.
-We're just delivering media, but making it easier and more secure.
+"I think our unique approach is in the way we create our solutions—to remove technological barriers and make it straightforward for users to share and deliver content.
+We're not just delivering media, we are making it easier and more secure.

-Technology has a finite reach.
-It's on the teacher, the institution, the community to enact that change.
-Warpwire can only help enact real change in the education space.
-Ease of reach and ease of technology makes it easier for the teachers, who have to manage 500 other things not related to the software.
-We work to make their lives easier, to make it easier to deliver knowledge to the next generation."
+Technology ultimately has a finite reach.
+It's on the teacher, the institution, and the community to enact the positive change that technology facilitates.
+Easy-to-use technology makes teachers' lives simpler.
+Educators have to manage 500 other things not related to the software.
+We work to make their jobs less complicated by building technology that enhances the delivery of knowledge."

-"Education isn't universal, and it's prioritized by those who have it.
+"Quality education isn't universal, and it's prioritized by those who have it.
 We're just trying to level the playing field.
 It's hard to be in a race when you have an anchor tied to your legs.
 Warpwire is another medium that educators can use to get their knowledge out to more people.
-It's working to get others access to something they didn't have before.
+It's working to get students and teachers access to something they didn't have before.

 I grew up where the highest level I could achieve was a manager at a retail store.
 Then I was given an opportunity to expand my horizons.
 For me, education is about looking at a problem and seeing the patterns that exist.
 Then you can begin working toward a systematic solution."